 What is Mobile Passport?

-At 27 U.S. airports and four cruise ports currently, the free Mobile Passport smartphone app service (with a premium upgrade option) will speed up your journey through customs and immigration by allowing you to use designated Mobile Passport Control lines—separate, faster lanes in the inspection area.
-Use your passport to take advantage of some of these last-minute winter travel deals this year.
+Currently, 30 U.S. airports and four cruise ports utilize the free Mobile Passport smartphone app service (with a premium upgrade option) to speed up traveler’s journeys through customs and immigration by allowing you to use designated Mobile Passport Control lines—separate, faster lanes in the inspection area.

 - U.S. Department of State—Bureau of Consular Affairs: “Passport Agencies”

 - U.S. Department of State—Bureau of Consular Affairs: “Passport Services Available Now”

 - U.S. Department of State—Bureau of Consular Affairs: “Life-or-Death Emergencies”

 - U.S. Department of State—Bureau of Consular Affairs: “How to Apply”